Alfredvc/paac/README.md

 # Testing the agent
 To test the performance of a trained agent run ```python3 test.py -f logs/```

+# Pretrained models
+Pretrained models for some games can be found [here](pretrained).
+These models can be used as starting points for training on the same game, other games, or to generate gifs.

 # Adapting the code
 This codebase was designed to be easily modified to new environments and new neural network architectures.